phip1611/spectrum-analyzer/README.md

 # Rust: library for frequency spectrum analysis using FFT
-A simple and fast `no_std` library to get the frequency spectrum of a digital signal (e.g. audio) using FFT.
+An easy to use and fast `no_std` library (with `alloc`) to get the frequency spectrum of a digital signal (e.g. audio) using FFT.
-It follows the KISS principle and consists of simple building blocks/optional features.
-In short, this is a convenient wrapper around several FFT implementations which you can choose from during compilation time via Cargo features.

-**I'm not an expert on digital signal processing.
-Code contributions are highly welcome! 🙂**

-The **MSRV** (minimum supported Rust version) is 1.56.1 stable, because this crate uses Rust edition 2021.
+The **MSRV** (minimum supported Rust version) is `1.61.0`.

 ## I want to understand how FFT can be used to get a spectrum
 Please see file [/EDUCATIONAL.md](/EDUCATIONAL.md).

 ## How to use (including `no_std`-environments)
-Most tips and comments are located inside the code, so please check out the repository on Github!
+Most tips and comments are located inside the code, so please check out the repository on GitHub!
 Anyway, the most basic usage looks like this:

 ### FFT implementation as compile time configuration via Cargo features
-By default this crate uses the `real`-module from the great `microfft`-crate.
+By default, this crate uses the `real`-module from the great `microfft`-crate.
 It's the fastest implementation and as of version `v0.5.0` there should be no valid reason why you should ever change this.
-The multiple features are there mainly for educational reasons and to support me while programming/testing.
+The multiple features are there mainly for educational reasons and to support me during programming/testing.

 ### Cargo.toml
 ```toml